-Scoreboard.
-European Consumer Centre Network (Reporting period: 01/2016 - 12/2016), http://ec.europa.eu/internal market/scoreboard/performance by governance tool/european consumer ce ntre\network/index\en.htm, p.
+The settlement rate of the ECC-Net in 2016 compares favourably with that of the ODR platform: 51.3% of complex cases (where more than one centre had to be involved) were resolved amicably by the ECC-Net in 2016 (in total, the European Consumer Centres received over 45 000 complaints: see Single Market Scoreboard.
+European Consumer Centre Network (Reporting period: 01/2016 - 12/2016), http://ec.europa.eu/internal_market/scoreboard/performance_by_governance_tool/european_consumer_ce_ntre_network/index_en.htm, p.
 3), in contrast with the 34% - 44% resolution rate of the ODR platform.
 In other words, a majority of complaints is solved amicably by the ECC-Net and a minority only by the ODR platform.
+The settlement rate of the ECC-Net in 2017 decreased to 48.8%.
+The figures for the ODR platform for 2017 have not yet been published and therefore the comparison for 2017 is not possible.

-&lt;sup>266 Regulation (EC) No 861/2007 of the European Parliament and of the Council of 11 July 2007 establishing a European Small Claims Procedure.
+Regulation (EC) No 861/2007 of the European Parliament and of the Council of 11 July 2007 establishing a European Small Claims Procedure.
 The European Order for Payment (Regulation (EC) No 1896/2006 of the European Parliament and of the Council of 12 December 2006 creating a European order for payment procedure) has also been mentioned in some responses to the questionnaires.
 However, it seems to only really work in the countries adopting the Germanic model (notably Germany, Austria and Portugal, which by exception does not follow the Southern model), as they typify the non-documentary model of the EOP and are pioneers in the full electronic processing that this model enables.
 On the contrary, the EOP is not widely used in the countries that adopt the documentary model in their national legislation, primarily the countries of Southern Europe.
-Unfortunately, the point was not investigated in depth by the European legislator and Regulation (EC) No 861/2007 establishing a European Small Claims Procedure and Regulation (EC) No 1896/2006 creating a European order for payment procedure contributed virtually no changes to the EOP Regulation (save in relation to the ESCP).
+Unfortunately, the point was not investigated in depth by the European legislator and Regulation (EU) 2015/2421 of the European Parliament and of the Council of 16 December 2015 amending Regulation (EC) No 861/2007 establishing a European Small Claims Procedure and Regulation (EC) No 1896/2006 creating a European order for payment procedure contributed virtually no changes to the EOP Regulation (save in relation to the ESCP).
 It is therefore doubtful the EOP can offer access to justice to the vast majority of tourists.

-&lt;sup>267 Council on General Affairs and Policy of the Hague Conference on Private International Law of April 2013, Prel.
+Council on General Affairs and Policy of the Hague Conference on Private International Law of April 2013, Prel.
 Doc.
 No 11, April 2013, Proposal by the National Organ of the Government of Brazil, Draft Convention on Co-operation in respect of the Protection of Tourists and Visitors abroad and Explanatory Memorandum on the topic of Tourist Protection, Justification.
 See also Council on General Affairs and Policy of the Hague Conference on Private International Law of April 2014, Preliminary Document No 13.
+Therefore, the ESCP does not as such require the claimant, for example a tourist, to be based in the EU.
+That said, the ESCP must be read together with the applicable rules on international jurisdiction (e.g. the features of the ESCP include (notably) a harmonised and optional procedure, a short timeframe for every stage of the procedure, the systematic use of multilingual forms, the abolition of the exequatur and limited translation requirements at the enforcement stage.
+The ESCP is unavailable in Denmark.